 There’s an entire value chain that your community could serve while you’re “just” offering support.
 Consider the much deeper usefulness of a community that helps your customers to accomplish more than their goals by learning how to make the most of your product.

-Once you’ve thought about how you communicate the value of your community, consider how calling yourself a community manager is limiting your own career options.
+Once you’ve thought about how you communicate the value of your community, consider how calling yourself a community manager may be limiting your own career options.
 What value are you really providing?
 Is it merely management of communities?
 Where else are your skills applicable?
 Take some time to articulate exactly how you are helping your organization through the creation and management of a sustained and thriving online community.